 Yes.
 Valet parking is available for $33 per night, including tax, plus tips, at the WDW deluxe resorts including Disney’s Contemporary Resort, Disney’s Riviera Resort, Disney’s Yacht Club Resort, Disney’s BoardWalk Resort, Disney’s Coronado Springs Resort, Disney’s Beach Club Resort, Disney’s Animal Kingdom Lodge, and Disney’s Wilderness Lodge.

-Note: The valet parking service was discontinued during much of the COVID-19 pandemic, but service is scheduled to resume by June 7, 2021, at all the resorts where it was previously available.
+Note: The valet parking service was discontinued during much of the COVID-19 pandemic, but service has now resumed.

 I’m traveling with a large party and we’ll have more than one car with us.
 Can we park them all at our hotel?